MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keacquirespinlock.md

 ### -param a
-Pointer to an initialized spin lock for which the caller provides the storage.
+Pointer to an initialized KSPIN_LOCK spin lock for which the caller provides the storage.

 ### -param b
-Pointer to a variable that is set to the current IRQL when this call occurs.
+Pointer to a KIRQL variable that is set to the current IRQL when this call occurs.